samjulien/blog/_posts/2017-07-11-real-world-angular-series-part-5.markdown

 ...
 ```

-First, we'll add `showEditForm` and `editBtnText` properties to toggle the edit form when a user has an existing RSVP.
-We'll create a `toggleEditForm()` method to update these properties and call it in `ngOnInit()` to begin with the form closed.
+We'll now type annotate our `showEditForm` and `editBtnText` properties.
+Then we'll call the `toggleEditForm()` method in `ngOnInit()` to begin with the edit form closed and populate these properties dynamically on initial load.

 Next we'll add a handler for the `submitRsvp` event that the RSVP form component emits.
 Our `_onSubmitRsvp()` method checks the event object for an `rsvp` property containing the updated RSVP.
 It sets the `userRsvp` property to the new RSVP.
 It then calls the `_updateRsvpState()` method, passing a new `changed` parameter that we'll add shortly.
 It also closes the edit form.